wwu-housing/schedule/README.md

 The data is located in the `json/` directory.

+In order to use json, you'll have to make one change.
+In the `js/script.js` file, change options.filetype to "json".

 #### `event.json`

 An array of events.
 Each event looks like the following.